About Your Ophthalmic Artery Chemosurgery for Pediatric Patients

 • Carboplatin (Paraplatin)

-After the chemotherapy is injected, the catheter will be taken out, and a large bandage will be placed on the insertion site on your child’s upper leg.
+After the chemotherapy is injected, the catheter will be taken out.
+They will place a large bandage on the insertion site on your child’s upper leg.
 The nurse will also put a knee brace on your child to keep their leg straight.
-This will help them avoid bleeding.
+This will help avoid bleeding.

 This procedure takes about 60 to 90 minutes.